Lupinus perennis: Description

 The inflorescence is long, sparsely flowered, sometimes almost verticillate.
 Flowers color can be white, blue, purple, or pink, but are most often blue or bluish purple.
 The calyx is silky, without bractlets; its upper labium with a protuberant basis, is integral or weakly emarginate, the lower one is integral, almost twice longer than upper.
 Floral bracts are styliform, shorter than the calyx, early falling.
 The corolla is three times longer than the calyx.
 The vexillum is shorter than the wings.
 The carina is weakly ciliate.
 Pods are yellow-grayish-brown, with straight lines, necklace-shaped, short and closely hirsute, easy shattered, with 5–6 seeds.
 Seed is oval with a light hilum.

 The germination of this plant isn't too selective over day and night as both still occur equivalently.
 Researchers found that the seeds of L. perennis require scarification to germinate and ideal temperatures range from 24–29 C.

 Lupinus perennis is commonly mistaken for the Western species Lupinus polyphyllus (large-leaved lupine), which is commonly planted along roadsides.
 L. polyphyllus is not native to eastern North America, but has naturalized in areas in the upper Midwest and New England.
 L. polyphyllus has 11–17 leaflets that can reach 13 cm in length, while L. perennis has 7–11 leaflets which only reach around 5 cm in length.

+Reproduction and Seed Biology

+Wild lupine reproduces exclusively by seed.
+Pods mature in mid-summer and dehisce explosively when dry, dispersing seeds short distances from the parent plant.

+Seeds possess a thick, impermeable seed coat that enforces physical dormancy and allows long-term persistence in the soil seed bank.
+Germination studies show that dormancy is primarily broken through scarification rather than light exposure, with optimal germination occurring at temperatures between approximately 24 and 29 °C (Baskin and Baskin, 2014).

+Biochemical studies indicate that enzymatic activity and stress-related plant hormones contribute to weakening the seed coat and initiating germination.
+Long-term storage experiments have demonstrated seed viability after more than seventeen years, highlighting the species’ capacity for persistence under unfavorable conditions (Baskin and Baskin, 2014).

 Distribution and habitat

 It is widespread in the eastern part of the USA (from Texas and Florida to Maine) and Minnesota, Canada (southern Ontario, Newfoundland and Labrador), and on the coasts of the Atlantic Ocean, where it grows in sandy areas such as dunes and savannas.

+The species is most commonly associated with well-drained, sandy soils and open, high-light habitats such as oak savannas, pine barrens, dunes, and sand plains.
+Many of these habitats are disturbance-dependent, and suppression of natural fire regimes has contributed to widespread population declines throughout the species’ range (Rydberg, 1908; GBIF, 2024).